A healthy battery is important for the car or any machine with a battery to run well and avoid problems.

 Conclusion:

-Depending on the battery voltage, it uses LEDs with various voltage thresholds to display a low, medium or high visual signal.
+Depending on the battery voltage LEDs with different voltage thresholds can provide a low, medium or strong visual signal.

 Leave a Reply